wassermanlab/knits/README.md

 │   │   │   └── cis-bp
 │   │   └── protein_interactions    #protein interaction data
-│   ├── doc     #notes on learnings and descisions made during work on project │   └── import         #scripts for ingesting remote data into local csv files │       ├── __pycache__
+│   ├── doc     #notes on learnings and descisions made during work on project │   ├── analysis   #code and other instructions for computing pairwise similarity scores │   └── import         #scripts for ingesting remote data into local csv files │       ├── __pycache__
 │       ├── config              #URL and passkeys needed to interact w various biological databases